liubivi/LongDocProcessingWithLLMs/README.md

 Here's how to set it up:

-Choose App:
-Zapier should automatically have "Formatter by Zapier" selected.
-If not, search for and select it.
+Choose App: "Formatter by Zapier"

 Transform:
 Under the "Transform" dropdown, choose "Numbers."
 This tells Zapier you're working with numerical data.

 Operation:
 Select the mathematical operation you want to perform.
 Choose "Add".

 Values - Input:
 This is where you input the numbers you want to calculate.

 Important: You can either type in numbers directly or use data from previous steps.
 Click the "+" button to choose data from earlier steps.
 Choose "1" and "Loop Iteration" variable from the previous step.
 This means:
 "1": The number 1 is being added directly.